ericmao2008/EleanorsNotes/50 Worldbuilding/51 Verraine/units of measure.md

-The solar year in [[80 Stories/82 Indexes/Verraine]] is about 400 days long.
+The solar year in [[Verraine]] is about 400 days long.
 The planet has no moon, but astrologically speaking, a new constellation rises in the east every 10 days, marking the beginning of a **decan**.
 There are 15 constellations that cycle through, so that the astrological calendar does not perfectly align with the solar calendar.
 However, most civilizations count **40 decans in a year.**

 The **dating system** for Verraine on a meta level counts from the founding of the Temple of [[The Archivist]] and is therefore demarcated as ATA.